2016 BYU Cougars football team: Utah

 Turnovers plagued both teams.
 A pick six on the first play of the game put BYU behind the eight ball and made many people fear it would be the Las Vegas Bowl all over again.
 BYU rebounded from the pick six though, forcing 6 turnovers (3 interceptions, 2 fumbles, and a muffed punt).
 The turnovers led directly to 13 of BYU's points.

 However a hard hit caused Jamaal Williams to sit most of the fourth quarter, and two questionable targeting calls ejected two of BYU's top defenders, one of which was captain Kai Nacua (the referee couldn't initially get his number right, first saying 32 and 13 before finally correctly saying 12) who had intercepted two passes to that point; Austin McChesney was ejected for targeting as Francis Bernard (the actual number 13) came down with the third pick.

 Even with all the questionable calls and forced turnovers, both BYU and Utah found they had ample opportunities to score that they didn't capitalize on.
 A failed two-point conversion attempt was followed by a failed onside kick attempt and ultimately cost BYU the game.

-One game after limiting his rushing, Taysom Hill rushed was 87 yards and 2 touchdowns showing he's as big a threat rushing as ever.
+One game after limiting his rushing, Taysom Hill rushed was 87 yards and 2 touchdowns.
 BYU now prepares for their home opener against UCLA with a +5 turnover margin.
-Whether the offense can some of the turnovers into touchdowns though is anyone's guess.
+Whether the offense can some of the turnovers into touchdowns though is a tossup.